P. Guillaume and Martin Grainger, a pseudonym of Maurice Brinton, in Solidarity pamphlet #35 write on the Paris commune of 1871.

 The most significant aspect, however, of the Paris Commune is that it created social forms which in a sense define socialism itself, social forms which serve as yardsticks for proletarian revolutions passed, present and to come.
 These forms provide criteria for analysing the social nature of any particular regime.
 Nearly a century later societies can still be looked at according to the categories established by the Paris Commune.
 And it is most revealing how clearly things fall into proper perspective when one confronts the Russian or Chinese realities of today with the first, short, hesitant experience in 1871 of a genuinely proletarian revolution and of genuine working class power.

-The Hungarian revolution of 1956 is seen in a completely now light when looked at with the proletarian experience of 1871 in mind.
+The Hungarian revolution of 1956 is seen in a completely new light when looked at with the proletarian experience of 1871 in mind.

 There are both superficial and deep analogies.
-The central facts of the Hungarian revolution wore firstly the active participation of the. masses and secondly the anti-bureaucratic and anti-hierarchical character of the most spontaneous and deepest-going demands of the working class, demands which emerged more and more clearly as the Workers Councils became the sole revolutionary force, in the later stages of the struggle.
+The central facts of the Hungarian revolution were firstly the active participation of the masses and secondly the anti-bureaucratic and anti-hierarchical character of the most spontaneous and deepest-going demands of the working class, demands which emerged more and more clearly as the Workers Councils became the sole revolutionary force, in the later stages of the struggle.

 In the first stages of both revolutions one sees the civilian crowds, women, children, old people, massively erupt onto the scene.
 Their total participation paralyses for a while the intervention of the enemy.
 In both revolutions temporary conditions exist for genuine fraternisation.